omniosorg/omniosorg.github.io/_docs/setup/freshinstall.md

 ---
-layout: page
-title: Install
+title: Installation Walk Through
-show_in_menu: true
-permalink: /install/
+category: setup
 ---

-## A Fresh Install Walk Through
+# A Fresh Install Walk Through

 The following screen shots step through a fresh install of the OmniOSce operating system on a blank hard drive.
 To perform this